Guartis/when-day-breaks/README.md

 # when-day-breaks
-A mod that aims to fix and enhance the horror aspect of the game without feeling too out of place
+A mod that aims to fix and enhance the horror aspect of Lethal Company without feeling too out of place